-11 A 'Responsible Individual' is a partner or employee of the firm who is responsible for audit work and designated as such under the audit regulations of a Recognised Supervisory Body.
+&lt;sup>11 A 'Responsible Individual' is a partner or employee of the firm who is responsible for audit work and designated as such under the audit regulations of a Recognised Supervisory Body.

-- has given rise to a breach is to be addressed as soon as possible and ensures that such action is taken; - (c) safeguards, where appropriate, are applied, (for example, having another partner review the work done by the relevant partner, member of staff or other covered person or removing them from the engagement team or from otherwise being a covered person; - (d) the actions taken and the rationale for them are documented; and - (e) where the breach relates to an engagement on a public interest entity, the engagement partner reports in accordance with the requirements of ISA (UK) 700, paragraph 45R-1(e).
+- (b) the engagement partner or Ethics Partner promptly notifies the relevant partner, member of staff or other covered person that any matter which has given rise to a breach is to be addressed as soon as possible and ensures that such action is taken: - (c) safeguards, where appropriate, are applied, for example, having another partner review the work done by the relevant partner, member of staff or other covered person or removing them from the engagement team or from otherwise being a covered person; - (d) the actions taken and the rationale for them are documented; and - (e) where the breach relates to the provision of non-permitted non-audit services to a public interest entity, the engagement partner reports in accordance with the requirements of ISA (UK) 700, paragraph 45-1(d).